harness-community/cd-pipeline-sample/docs/clusters/AzureKubernetesCluster.md

 Follow the instructions on the right to connect to your cluster.

-Now you can setup your delegate using Azure kubernetes cluster.
+Now you can set up your delegate using Azure Kubernetes cluster.

 ![image](/Images/ClusterConnectAzure.png)